bubnicbf/etl-design-challenge/ingest_data_flow/README.md

 2. Validate the extracted data using custom Python scripts or built-in validation processors in Data Factory, such as the Validate Data Flow activity or the Azure Data Factory Data Flow expression builder.

+-  The validation environment should be set up with the necessary tools and resources to perform data validation

+- Set up a NiFi dataflow to ingest data from the landing zone and extract it using QueryDatabaseTable processor, which is configured to use a JDBC connection pool to connect to the source database.

+- Use NiFi's ValidateRecord processor to perform basic validation of the extracted data, such as checking for null values, data types, and data format.
+You can also use custom Python scripts in ExecuteScript processor to perform more complex validation logic and implement custom business rules.

+- Configure NiFi's UpdateAttribute processor to add a validated attribute to the flow file, and set its value to true if the validation passes, or false if it fails.

+- Route the flow files to different output paths in NiFi using RouteOnAttribute processor, based on the value of the validated attribute.
+For example, you can route the validated flow files to a "Valid" path, and the invalid flow files to an "Invalid" path.

+- Log the validation results using NiFi's LogAttribute processor, which logs the validated attribute value and any other relevant metadata for each flow file.

+- Send alerts to the appropriate stakeholders using NiFi's Notify processor, which can be configured to send email notifications or trigger other actions based on the validation results.

+3. Transform the validated data using the Data Flow activity in Azure Data Factory, which provides a visual interface to build data transformations using a drag-and-drop interface.
+This may include additional data transformations, de-identification, or data enrichment.

 - Transform Data using NiFi
 	- QueryDatabaseTable processor to extract data from each table
 	- ExecuteScript processor to apply custom transformations